 26 Apr A Quick Guide To Different Conservatory Styles

-We pride ourselves on our versatility here at RTE, and we do a number of different conservatory styles.
-We appreciate that sometimes it can be tricky to know the differences between them all offhand, but don’t worry – we’re here to help!
+Here at RTE, we pride ourselves on our versatility.
+We do many different conservatory styles.
+Of course sometimes it can be tricky to know the differences.
+But don’t worry – we’re here to help!

 This is one of the most popular conservatory styles in the UK, and it’s not hard to see why!
-It’s a timeless and enduring style that has a charming historical quality, as well as an undeniable sense of flair.
-The most defining feature of a Victorian conservatory is its angled bay front, with three to five wall facets (depending on your preference, of course).
-The style is topped off by a ridged apex roof that creates an elegant rounded effect.
-It was first designed in the middle to late 19th century, and if you have the room for it, a Victorian-style conservatory will no doubt always be a very tempting choice.
+It’s a timeless and enduring style.
+A charming historical quality, as well as an undeniable sense of flair.
+The most defining feature of a Victorian conservatory is its angled bay front.
+With three to five wall facets (depending on your preference, of course).
+Topped off by a ridged apex roof that creates an elegant rounded effect.
+It was first designed in the middle to late 19th century.
+If you have the room for it, a Victorian-style conservatory will no doubt always be a very tempting choice.

-Also known as Georgian conservatories, Edwardian conservatories have some similarities in style to their Victorian counterparts.
+Also known as Georgian conservatories.
+Edwardian conservatories have some similarities in style to their Victorian counterparts.
 Most of them will be obvious at a glance – for example, the apexed roof.
-However, unlike Victorian conservatory, an Edwardian conservatory is square or rectangular in plan, giving it a flat front (as compared to the angled or bay front of a Victorian design).
-First perfected in the 18th and early 19th centuries, Edwardian conservatories have always been popular for their ability to maximise the use of floorspace with their sense of symmetry and proportion.
-They make a beautiful compromise between the traditional appeal of the Victorian design and the efficient, ergonomic shapes of more modern conservatories.
+Unlike the Victorian conservatory, an Edwardian conservatory is square or rectangular in plan.
+Thus giving it a flat front (as compared to the angled or bay front of a Victorian design).
+First perfected in the 18th and early 19th centuries.
+Edwardian conservatories have always been popular for their use of floorspace.
+Their sense of symmetry and proportion make a beautiful compromise.
+Somewhere between the traditional appeal of the Victorian and the efficient shapes of more modern designs.

-Sometimes known as a gabled conservatory, Pavilion conservatories are an offshoot of the Edwardian style.
-It shares the same efficient floor plan as the Edwardian conservatories, but differs in terms of the style of the roof.
-It doesn’t slope back toward the centre, instead staying vertical, creating one smooth facet from top to bottom.
-This gives it an unobtrusive design that blends with a variety of architectural styles, making it popular with homeowners up and down the country.
+Sometimes known as a gabled conservatory.
+Pavilion conservatories are an offshoot of the Edwardian style.
+Sharing the same efficient floor plan as the Edwardian conservatories.
+It differs in the style of the roof.
+Rather than slope back toward the centre, it stays vertical.
+Creating one smooth facet from top to bottom.
+This gives it an unobtrusive design that blends with most architectural styles.
+Making it popular with homeowners up and down the country.

-These are occasionally known as sun rooms, or lean-to conservatories because of their appearance of ‘leaning in’ to the house.
-Amongst the simplest designs, a traditional conservatory features dwarf walls and a flat angled roof that slopes downwards, allowing rainwater to run smoothly off it.
+Occasionally known as sun rooms or lean-to conservatories.
+This is because of their appearance of ‘leaning in’ to the house.
+Amongst one of the simplest designs. a traditional conservatory features dwarf walls and a flat angled roof.
+The roof slopes downwards, allowing rainwater to run off it.
 Their straightforward design also means they have the lowest costs and construction times.
-Together with their ability to complement almost any style of architecture, this makes them a universally attractive for homeowners – especially those living in cottages or bungalows.
+Their ability to complement most styles of architecture makes them universally attractive.
+Ideal for those living in cottages or bungalows.